AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Getting_Data.md

 It is possible for the continuation token to become invalid during paging.
 This is unlikely in ordinary circumstances.
 However, if an independent operation triggers the data view to re-resolve differently, existing continuation tokens are no longer valid.
 Data requests with an invalid token are considered bad requests.
 Paging must be restarted from the first page.

 #### FirstPage
-If the continuation token becomes invalid and paging must be restarted, clients may follow the `FirstPage` hyperlink.
+If the continuation token becomes invalid and paging must be restarted, clients may follow the first page hyperlink included in the `Link` header.
 The hyperlink preserves all request parameters, adding or updating the cache behavior to `Preserve`.
 This ensures that multiple parallel workers cannot endlessly "trip" each other.

 For example:
 ```